AhMadness/iAutomate/README.md

-# 🖱️ Clicker - Automation Tool
+# 🖱️ iAutomate - Automation Tool

-Clicker is a PyQt6-based automation tool that allows users to define a series of actions to be executed in a loop, such as mouse clicks, text input, keyboard navigation, and more.
+iAutomate is a PyQt6-based automation tool that allows users to define a series of actions to be executed in a loop, such as mouse clicks, text input, keyboard navigation, and more.
 The tool provides a user-friendly interface for adding, editing, and removing commands, and includes visual indicators for loop progress and estimated completion time.

 ---